 Spring is a wonderful time of year in Minnesota!
 As the snow melts, everyone is happy to get out and enjoy the beautiful weather; however, as pets get outside with their owners, they are at risk for illness or injury.
 Please be aware of the following hazards to your pet this spring!

-- Antifreeze – Ethylene glycol is extremely toxic to dogs and cats.
-Our pets will readily drink this sweet-tasting liquid.
+- Antifreeze: Ethylene glycol in antifreeze is extremely toxic to pets, but our pets will readily drink the sweet-tasting liquid.
 This can quickly cause fatal kidney failure.
-If you have pets, please make sure to use the less toxic propylene glycol antifreeze.
-Keep all antifreeze out of your pet’s reach.
+If you have pets, use the less toxic propylene glycol antifreeze and always keep all types of antifreeze out of your pet’s reach.

-- Pets can have extreme reactions to insect stings and bites.
-If your pet suddenly develops swelling, hives (red spots on their skin), itching and vomiting they are likely having an allergic reaction.
-Your veterinarian can provide treatments to stop the reaction.
+- Bites & Stings: Pets can have extreme reactions to insect stings and bites.
+If your pet suddenly develops swelling, hives (red spots on their skin), itching, and vomiting – they are most likely experiencing an allergic reaction.
+Your family veterinarian can provide treatments to stop the reaction.

-- Too Hot! – Remember that the inside of a car gets hot very quickly in warmer weather.
-NEVER leave your pet in a car when you are not there to regulate the temperature.
+- Too Hot: Remember, the inside of a car gets hot very quickly in warmer weather.
+As we welcome those warmer, sunny days, it’s important to remember to never leave your pets in the car when you are not there to regulate the temperature.

-- Lost Pets – Keep your pet on a leash while out for walks.
-Unleashed pets are at risk of being hit by a car or running away.
-Make sure your pet has an ID collar and a microchip so they can find their way home if they do get lost.
+- Lost Pets: Keep your dog on a leash while out for walks or hikes.
+Unleashed pets are at risk of being hit by a car, getting injured if in a wooded area, or running away as they chase after a squirrel.
+In addition to using a leash, we recommend having your pet microchipped & wearing an ID collar so they can hopefully find their way home if they get lost.